Payment Solutions For e-Residents, Solopreneurs & Small Businesses

-To begin with, the sign-up process is quite straightforward.
-Not a lot of paperwork, just the mandatory information and uploading some documents of your company (like the registry entry or the articles of association) and the owner (like a passport pic).
+To begin with, the verification process is fast and simple.
+Not a lot of paperwork.
+Just handing over some information and uploading some documents of your company (like the entry of the registry and the articles of association) and yourself (like a picture of your ID).

 They have a lot of useful payment methods, such as VISA and Mastercard card payment, or direct transfers.
 Their pricing is quite good too.
 For example, card payment for European customers/cards is just 0,25€ + 1,8%.

-- payment methods are enabled soon (a couple of days, including debit card payments)
+- payment methods are enabled soon (a couple of days tops, including debit card payments)